Benefits for everybody: the recipients, the donors, the volunteers and the families.

 Dr Pradip Patel, ULSOM; Dr Taylor Hodge, ULSOM M4M Coordinator, Dr Steven F. Isenberg, Indiana University School of Medicine.

-Medical, dental, nursing and graduate schools have adapted the core mission of Medals4Mettle (founded 2005) to teach humanistic behavior to students in the healthcare professions.
-The positive outcomes of Medals4Mettle Medical (founded 2008) experienced by our volunteers, donors, recipients and families have been proven with scientific, peer-reviewed data published in THE PHAROS of Alpha Omega Alpha Honor Medical Society.
-The publication describes how a Medals4Mettle program can be integrated into medical education to convey compassion and support to children and their families who must deal with serious illnesses.
-M4M’s unique blend of the physical activity required by the medical students to earn an endurance medal -- combined with learning the mettle these kids and their families must have to endure the health challenges they face – offers proven opportunity to teach humanistic behavior.
-By encouraging first and second year students to participate, they have the opportunity to experience the physician-patient relationship early in their training.
+The benefits have been demonstrated in a scientific, peer-reviewed manuscript published in THE PHAROS of Alpha Omega Alpha Honor Medical Society.
+The publication describes how a Medals4Mettle program can be integrated into medical education to teach compassion as an important value-add to their normal curriculum.
+The unique blend of the physical activity required by the medical students to earn an endurance medal, combined with learning the “mettle” these kids and their families must endure through the health challenges they face – offers a unique opportunity to teach humanistic behavior.
+By encouraging first and second year students to participate, they have the opportunity to experience the benefit of connecting compassionately early in their training.

 Pradip Patel, M.D.